UKIP Scotland's Manifesto Launch Was, Inevitably, An Absolute Circus

 Coburn attracted derision from the press on several occasions but particularly when he insisted the party was one of "meritocracy" around two minutes before being forced to admit that the party's chairman, sitting alongside him, is in fact the party's biggest donor.

 "He is chairman because he was elected chairman," said Coburn, while the angry Walker beside him shouted that he'd "worked bloody hard" to get where he was.
-A flustered Coburn continued: "He's rebuilt the party, I couldn't operate without him, he's a clever man and he operates a business."
+A flustered Coburn continued: "He's rebuilt the party.
+I couldn't operate without him.
+He's a clever man and he operates a business."

-On being asked if he was a failure as a politician, Coburn replied "no", before launching an attack on the media, saying: "We've had setbacks in the past but that's politics," and admitting that "life has been a wee bitty difficult" in recent elections for UKIP Scotland.
+On being asked if he was a failure as a politician, Coburn replied "no", before launching an attack on the media, saying: "We've had setbacks in the past but that's politics," and admitting that "life has been a wee bitty difficult" for UKIP Scotland in recent elections.

-"The Scottish press establishment – BBC, STV, and everyone else – have done their level best to keep us out of the media," said Coburn, before singling out a journalist in attendance at the event from The Herald, which he described as "the house magazine for the Scottish National Party".
+"The Scottish press establishment – BBC, STV, and everyone else – have done their level best to keep us out of the media," said Coburn, before singling out a journalist in attendance from The Herald, which he described as "the house magazine for the Scottish National Party".

 Speaking to BuzzFeed News after the event, surrounded by scattered handwritten speech notes, Coburn described a town in the constituency where he is standing – Kirkcaldy in Fife – as a "concrete block" full of "vaping shops", before insisting he enjoys living in the area.

-"The high street, the old growth areas, are the vaping shops and charity shops, everything else is closing down," said Coburn.
-"There's this wonderful seafront which you'd be grateful to see in Nice or Cannes, but all they've got is this concrete thingy which looks like the Berlin Wall along it – not inspiring."
+"The high street, the old growth areas, are the vaping shops and charity shops.
+Everything else is closing down," said Coburn.
+"There's this wonderful seafront, which you'd be grateful to see in Nice or Cannes, but all they've got is this concrete thingy which looks like the Berlin Wall along it – not inspiring."

 Asked if he liked the area, Coburn said: "It's gorgeous.
 It's a great place to bring up your children and it's a great place to set up a business."

-Coburn criticised Jeremy Corbyn because, he said, the Labour leader is "chummy with the IRA, or Sinn Fein or whatever they’re called nowadays", adding that people who believe Corbyn ally Diane Abbott could be a successful home secretary are "in the land of nod".
+Coburn criticised Jeremy Corbyn because, he said, the Labour leader is "chummy with the IRA, or Sinn Féin or whatever they’re called nowadays", adding that people who believe Corbyn ally Diane Abbott could be a successful home secretary are "in the land of nod".

-Asked by BuzzFeed News how his party's policies would help make Scotland more secure from terror threats, Coburn said the problem was that immigrants hadn't been able to absorb themselves into the "fun and laid-back" way of British life which he would seek to change if elected.
+Asked by BuzzFeed News how his party's policies would help make Scotland more secure from terror threats, Coburn said the problem was that immigrants hadn't been able to absorb themselves into the "fun and laid-back" way of British life, which he would seek to change if elected.

-"The same thing has happened in France – loads of people came from North Africa and the Muslim world to France and they settled in these horrible, hideous suburbs like a big doughnut around Paris and led a separate life," said Coburn.
+"The same thing has happened in France: Loads of people came from North Africa and the Muslim world to France and they settled in these horrible, hideous suburbs like a big doughnut around Paris and led a separate life," said Coburn.

 "The result is that they’ve started planting bombs and goodness knows what where all the smart people live," he said, before adding: “I think we’ve managed it a bit better because we’re less xenophobic than the French."

-Coburn admitted UKIP would have a "difficult" election in Scotland – where they're standing ten candidates – because prime minister Theresa May has "sprung this on us".
+Coburn admitted UKIP would have a "difficult" election in Scotland – where the part's standing 10 candidates – because prime minister Theresa May has "sprung this on us".
 However, he's hopeful that people's disaffection with the other parties might boost his vote share in the Kirkcaldy and Cowdenbeath constituency.

 "I think there's a chance [of me being elected]," said Coburn.
 "People are fed up with the SNP, cheesed off with Labour, and the Conservatives closed down the mines [in Fife] – I think a lot of people see through them."

-However, UKIP Scotland leader admitted: "We can't make people vote for us."
+However, the UKIP Scotland leader admitted: "We can't make people vote for us."

 Jamie Ross is a Scotland reporter for BuzzFeed News and is based in Edinburgh.